Bapth-R/check_library/README.md

 ```

 - `check-library`
-We can see that we can use the script with no option.
-It will take the `requirements.txt` at the same location as your current path, check the libraries and create an other file `requirements-output.txt` which will be the older file updated.
+You can use the script with no options.
+It will take the `requirements.txt` file at the same location as your current path, check the libraries, and create another file `requirements-output.txt` as the updated version.

 - `check-library -p Lib/requirements.txt` or `check-library --path Lib/requirements.txt`
-It will take the `requirements.txt` at the same location Lib/, check the libraries and create an other file `requirements-output.txt` which will be the older file updated at the same location as your current path with the default name(requirements-output.txt).
+In this example, it will take the `requirements.txt` file located in Lib/, check the libraries, and create another file `requirements-output.txt` at the same location as your current path with the default name (requirements-output.txt).

 - `check-library -p Lib/requirements.txt -o updated_requirements.txt`
-It will take the `requirements.txt` at the same location Lib/, check the libraries and create an other file `requirements-updated_requirements.txt` which will be the older file updated at the same location as your current path with the `updated_requirements.txt`.
+In this example, it will take the `requirements.txt` file located in Lib/, check the libraries, and create another file `updated_requirements.txt` as the updated version at the same location as your current path.

 - `check-library -p Lib/requirements.txt -v -f`
-Thoses 2 news options allowig the scrit:
+These two new options allow the script:
-    - -v : The verbose (default) False.
-To set it as True, just put the -v at the end of yours queries.
+  - -v: Verbose (default: False).
+To set it as True, simply add -v at the end of your queries.
-    - -f : It will erase the input file to put new libraries inside.
+  - -f: Erases the input file to include new libraries inside.